abidlabs/groovy/README.md

 * Make it easier to modify the default agent (e.g. by copy-pasting it into the working directory)
 * Allow `task` to be an arbitrary function of inputs, not just a format string
 * Add support for `browser-use` and desktop apps
-* Add support for using the user's default browser

 ## Contributing